 Srijan Sen is the Frances and Kenneth Eisenberg Professor of Depression and Neurosciences and Associate Chair for Research and Faculty Development in the Department of Psychiatry at the University of Michigan.
+He is also Associate Vice President, Health Sciences, in U-M’s Office of Research.
 He received his MD and PhD from the University of Michigan, completed a psychiatry residency at the Yale University and returned to Michigan as faculty in 2009.
 The Sen Lab’s Intern Health Study is a longitudinal cohort study that assesses stress and mood in medical interns.
-In addition to understanding physician depression, Dr. Sen utilizes physician training as a model to better understand how stress leads to depression in general.
+In addition to understanding physician depression, Dr. Sen uses physician training as a model to better understand how stress leads to depression in general.
 The work has advanced our understanding of the biology of depression under stress and influenced medical education policies put forward by healthcare institutions and the ACGME.
 Sen has received many awards including the Seymour Lustman Award, the American Psychological Association/Lilly Resident Research Award, the NIMH BRAINS Award and the U-M Endowment for the Basic Sciences.

 Amy S.B.
 Bohnert is a mental health services researcher with training in public health who focuses her research on epidemiology and brief interventions regarding substance use and related disorders.
 Within a team of collaborators at the University of Michigan and the Department of Veterans Affairs, she has led a number of projects related to overdose and prescription drug safety.
 A number of her research activities have been specifically aimed at improving care occurring in substance use disorder treatment settings.
 Dr. Bohnert has demonstrated a particular expertise in applying epidemiology methods to the analysis of electronic health records-based datasets to answer important questions for health services delivery.
 Dr. Bohnert earned her PhD in Public Health at Johns Hopkins University and completed her postdoctoral fellowship with the Department of Veterans Affairs, National Serious Mental Illness Treatment Research and Evaluation Center in Ann Arbor, MI.
 She has an appointment as an Associate Professor in the Department of Psychiatry at the University of Michigan.